 TGax editor: Modify the paragraphs in 27.10.4 as the following:

-A non-AP STA shall not send a multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is greater than 1 (CID 6031).

 An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true shall set the Multi-TID Aggregation Support subfield of the HE Capabilities element it transmits to a nonzero value.
 Otherwise, the HE STA shall set it to 0.

-An HE STA shall not send a multi-TID A-MPDU to an HE STA that has the Multi-TID Aggregation Support subfield in the HE Capabilities element equal to 0.1#An HE STA may aggregate in a multi-TID A-MPDU QoS Data frames with multiple TIDs as defined in Table 9-425 or Table 9-426.
+An HE STA shall not send a multi-TID A-MPDU to an HE STA that has the Multi-TID Aggregation Support subfield in the HE Capabilities element equal to 0.

-If the multi-TID A-MPDU is transmitted in a PPDU that is not an HE TB PPDU, then the number of different TID values in the multi-TID A-MPDU shall not exceed the number specified by the intended recipient in the Multi-TID Aggregation Support field of the HE Capabilities element.
+A non-AP STA shall not send a multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is nonzero (#CID 6031, 9948).

+An HE STA may aggregate in a multi-TID A-MPDU QoS Data frames with multiple TIDs as defined in Table 9-425 or Table 9-426.

-If the multi-TID A-MPDU is transmitted in an HE TB PPDU, then the number of different TID values in the multi-TID A-MPDU shall not exceed the specified in the Multi-TID Aggregation Limit subfield in the Trigger Dependent User Info subfield of the User Info field in the Basic Trigger variant frame that allocated resources for the HE TB PPDU.
+(#CID 7609)If the multi-TID A-MPDU is transmitted in an HE TB PPDU, then the number of different TID values of QoS Data frames in the multi-TID A-MPDU shall not exceed the value of the number of TIDs value specified in the TID Aggregation Limit subfield in the Trigger Dependent User Info field of the Basic Trigger frame that allocated the resources for theat HE TB PPDU.
+The Multi-TID A-MPDU may contain an Action frame if the TID Aggregation Limit nonzero and the AP supports reception of Ack-enabled Multi-TID A-MPDUs. (#CID 7606)

-A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU HE ER SU PPDU, except when TXOP limit is not zero for the AC that is used to gain access to the medium.
+A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU, HE ER SU PPDU, or HE UL MU PPDU, except when TXOP limit is not zero for the AC that is used to gain access to the medium.
 This AC is defined as the primary AC.
 When TXOP limit is not zero then the STA may aggregate QoS Data frames from one or more TIDs in the A-MPDU under the following conditions:

 The A-MPDU shall be carried in an HE SU PPDU or an HE ER SU PPDU transmitted within the obtained TXOP